IbrahimElshafey/LocalResumableFunction/_Documents/_Efficient Wait Matching.md

 	* Check waits against static match expression if exist
 	* Find first match
 	* If match found >> set data using set data expression
-	* The other not matched will be marked as canceled
+	* The other not matched will be marked as canceled in same GroupId
 * Continue processing matched wait

 # Efficient Wait Matching